nphorsley59/Noah_Portfolio/README.md

 Filename(s): PLC_MatrixModel.ipynb

 ### <div align="center">Project Overview</div>
-As part of my Master's thesis, I built a partial life-cycle matrix model and used it to predict the survival rate of Common Grackles (blackbird) during the non-breeding season.
+As part of my Master's thesis, I built a partial life-cycle matrix model<sup>1</sup> and used it to predict the survival rate of Common Grackles<sup>2</sup> during the non-breeding season.
 The model simulates realistic population growth and has several additional features that extend beyond the scope of my research.
 I am in the process of publishing the results produced by this model.
 I am also using this model to do predictive modeling for another publication investigating Micronesian Starling demography on the island of Guam.

 ### <div align="center">Model Structure</div>